meggsimum/geoserver-node-client/README.md

 ### Release

-The release to GitHub and npm is done via [release-it](https://github.com/release-it/release-it).
+Setting a git tag and increasing the version in the `package.json` as well as releasing to npm is done via [release-it](https://github.com/release-it/release-it).

+The GitHub release has to be performed manually based on the tag created by `release-it`.

 This is the workflow for releasing:

 1. Make sure a `GITHUB_TOKEN` is available as environment variable.
 See [here](https://github.com/release-it/release-it/blob/master/docs/github-releases.md) for more information.